loverde-co/resume/README.md

 UI / Funcional Tests: Xcode UITest

 Experience with HTML, CSS and JS development since 1998
-Experience with PHP and MySQL development since 2000
+Experience with PHP, MySQL and NoSQL development since 2000
 Experience with iOS development since 2010
 Experience with SCRUM.